Interim Head, Scholarly Communication & Publishing

 - About Us

 The primary U.S. and Kansas publications collections are located in Stack F of Hale Library.
 You can use the catalog to search the collections.
-The government collections are classified and shelved using the Superintendent of Document classification system, a different arrangement than that used to organize K-State Libraries’ other collections.
+The government collections are classified and shelved using the Superintendent of Document Classification Scheme, a different arrangement than that used to organize K-State Libraries’ other collections.

 If you have questions about locating government publications, you can always Ask a Librarian.